Spyros-DC/EnglishBookFinder/README.md

-Sample application just to play and learn Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB.
+Sample application just to play and learn Backbone.js, Node.js, Express, and MongoDB.
 Hosted at http://englishbooks-thalassa.rhcloud.com/
+Made it as simple as possible.
+Love to hear any feedback.